In-Service Workshops 2021-2022

 An Introduction to Teen Dating Violence and How to Respond to Disclosures

 Teen Dating Violence, while incredibly pervasive, is often shrouded in secrecy and shame.
 Teens who are experiencing dating violence are often hesitant to seek support from an adult, and instead turn to their peers and social media for information and guidance.
 In this workshop, program participants will receive information and skills to recognize, respond, and support youth experiencing relationship abuse.
 Learn about common behavioral indicators of dating violence, health effects, and tools to assist youth after disclosures of abuse.

 NEW!
-Anxiety and Executive Functioning: Two Sides of the Same Coin?
+2 Session Workshop - Anxiety and Executive Functioning: Two Sides of the Same Coin?